Feb 22 - Aug 25, 1969 • Songs recorded during this session appear on Abbey Road

 AlbumSome of the songs worked on during this session were first released on the "Abbey Road" LP

-Since the beginning of the “Abbey Road” sessions in early July, John Lennon had not contributed much, either being unavailable following his car accident on July 1 or unwilling to participate in the recordings.
-On this day, he brought “Come Together“, his first composition since April’s “The Ballad Of John And Yoko“.
+Since the beginning of the “Abbey Road” sessions in early July, John Lennon had contributed little — either due to his recovery from a car accident on July 1 or a lack of interest in participating.
+On this day, however, he re-engaged by introducing “Come Together,” his first new composition since April’s “The Ballad Of John And Yoko“.

 The first time [John] played it for us, chugging away on his acoustic guitar, it was a lot faster than the final version that made it to the album.
 It was Paul who suggested it be done at a slower tempo, with a “swampy” kind of sound, and Lennon went along with it uncomplainingly; he always took well to constructive